|Travel by Coach|

 Day Five - Dubrovnik

-Dubrovnik is steeped in architecture and this morning we enjoy a guided walking tour to introduce us to this wonderful city, before an afternoon to relax and explore at leisure.
+Dubrovnik is steeped in architecture and this morning we enjoy a guided walking tour to introduce us to this wonderful city, before an afternoon to relax and explore at leisure the city's sights.
 (B,D)

 Day Six - Dubrovnik